Tunneling of the hard-core model on finite triangular lattices: Energy landscape analysis

-since the number of (black) particles added in column $c_{3j+1}$ is greater than or equal to the number of (white or gray) particles removed in columns $c_{3j+2}$ and $c_{3j+3}$.
-Moreover, along the path $\o^{(j)}$ every particle removal (if any) is always followed by a particle addition, and hence

 Consider now the path $\o: \s \to \bb$ created by concatenating $\o^{(1)},\dots,\o^{(2\hdtr)}$, which are constructed either using the procedure in case (a) or that in case (b).
-First notice that, regardless of which procedure has been used at step $j$, the following inequality always holds for every $j=1,\dots,2\hdtr$:
+First notice that, regardless of which procedure has been used at step $j$, the inequality $H(\s_{j+1}) \leq H(\s_j)$ holds for every $j=1,\dots,2\hdtr$.
+Using this fact in combination with~\eqref{eq:phicase1} and~\eqref{eq:phicase2} shows that the path $\o$ always satisfies